rai-inst/sceniris/README.md

 ## Sceniris: a fast procedural scene generation framework
-Sceniris is a procedural scene generation framework that generates a massive amount of environment instances in a short time. [how fast?](#how-fast-is-sceniris).
+Sceniris is a procedural scene generation framework that generates a massive amount of environment instances in a short time.
+[How fast?](#how-fast-is-sceniris).
 The framework is developed on top of [scene_syntheizer](https://github.com/NVlabs/scene_synthesizer) and [curobo](https://curobo.org/).
 Sceniris also supports more spatial relationships.
 The speedup mainly comes from three aspects: batched sampling, batched pose computation, and curobo's parallel collision checking.

 ### Installation